umbraco/UmbracoDocs/Tutorials/Creating-an-XML-Site-Map/index.md

 ![The XmlSiteMap doc type](images/xmlSiteMap_doctype.png) With template XmlSiteMap

-Allow to be created at the root of the site.
+Allow to be created under the homepage node.

 ## Create Xml Site Map Composition